*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 The Nintendo Entertainment System (NES) had many designs that came after the upgrade.
 Over the years, we have had many people ask about the price directly.

-When the NES first released in 1985, It was way beyond anything else on the market at that time.
-It was launched at the FAO Schwartz in New York City, and got the attention of many people.
-It retailed from about $179 to $199.
+When the NES was first released in 1985, It was way beyond anything else on the market at that time.
+It was launched at the FAO Schwartz in New York City and got the attention of many people.

 For about six months the Nintendo Entertainment System was the only game system that existed on the market, and it had no competitors.
 Because it was so advanced and there were no competitors, there was no need to advertise or promote it.